When you load up your mountain bike, running shoes or hiking boots, don’t forget a beer mug.

 ALES: Not only does Dolores River Brewing Company make some of the tastiest brews in the San Juan region, their woodfired pizzas with mostly local ingredients are perfect after a day on the trails.
 Sip on brewer Andy Lewis’ personal favorite Pale Ale as you watch your pie bake from your bar seat.
 You’ll find a unique beer selection with European influences; plus it’s a prime spot for live music.
 Even Sturgill Simpson once played here.

 ALES: Taos Mesa Brewing has three locations, each boasting its own unique draft list and style of food.
 There’s the Mothership Location with American/Southwest fusion like tacos, burgers and salads.
 (It’s located right next to the Hotel Luna Mystica, a collection of refurbished vintage trailers available for booking.)
 In town, the Taos Tap Room has wood fired pizza only mile away from famous South Boundary and the Devisadero Loop.
-The Ski Valley Tap Room (serving up only suds, no grub) is close to Williams Lake and the Northside.
 Don’t forget to grab cans of the New Mexico Common IPA for the road.